kwasimbnyarko/blog-api/README.md

 # blog-api
 An API for a blog service that allows users to create, view, update and delete posts without authorization.

-Users are not required to create accounts first.
+No sign ups required.
-Create a post right away with a username and some text
+Create a post right away with a username and some text.

+This api could be used to for a web app like [Telegraph](https://telegra.ph).👈🏾 Click on the link for context if neccessary

+This Project was built as a submission for a [Slightly Techie Network](https://slightlytechie.com/) Challenge

 ## API Documentation
 Main URL: https://blog-api-kf6i.onrender.com